 However, just like with CoQ10, natural production of collagen and elastin in the body declines with age.
 This is the reason why the face takes on a saggier and more wrinkled appearance as the ageing process continues, with elasticity rapidly declining.

-There are many ingredients out there that can help with this, but CoQ10 is the one that experts most often recommend.
+There are many ingredients out there that can help with this, but CoQ10 for skin is the one that experts most often recommend.

 The way in which the antioxidant provides energy to the skin helps to kickstart collagen and elastin production, encouraging your body to create more of these vital protein fibers.